Children all over the world know Eric Carle and his works, but it seems like his books and characters have made a significant impact in Japan.

 Here We Go (Access Tips)

-For those heading to the cafe with children, I suggest avoiding the Tokyo Metro/Toei subway lines.
-The nearest exit listed on the website (Ginza/銀座 c8 and Ginza Itchome/銀座一丁目 Exit 4/4番出口) do not have elevator access!
+For those heading to the cafe with children, I suggest avoiding the Tokyo Metro/Toei subway lines (Ginza/銀座 c8 and Ginza Itchome/銀座一丁目 Exit 4/4番出口) because the nearest exit listed on the website do not have elevator access!

 It’s much, much better to take the Yamanote Line (山手線) or Keihin Tohoku Line (京浜東北線) and get off at Yurakucho (有楽町).
 You can reach Marronnier Gate Ginza 1 via the Central Exit (中央口).